felleg/felleg.gitlab.io-backup/content/posts/20201024-password-managers.md

 1. `Tazmanio1993`
 1. `Tazmanio1993!`

 The real problem these web developers could not address is **password reuse**.
-Indeed, the issur with `tazmanio` is not that it is too easy to guess (though it sure does not help).
+Indeed, the issue with `tazmanio` is not that it is memorable (though it sure does not help).
 What makes it dangerous is that I used it everywhere.
 It might have felt safer to change all my passwords from `tazmanio` to `Tazmanio1993!` (every registration form assured me that my new password was *strong*), but in reality it was as weak as before.
 All it took was a data breach from any of the websites I was registered to in order to open my